 Mascoma Bank works hard to ensure the safety and soundness of our customers’ information.
 We utilize the latest technological security methods to provide our customers a secure environment.
 We require the use of secure browsers that utilize encryption techniques to access account information and perform transactions.
 Secure browsers employ Secure Sockets Layer (SSL) technology to communicate with servers.
 This technology encrypts—or scrambles—your account information so it’s extremely difficult for anyone other than Mascoma Bank to read it.

 Mascoma Bank will never contact a customer electronically to obtain customer information, or ask for anyone to call and “verify” their information.
 We also do not solicit account or debit card information through e-mail.

 The FDIC (Federal Deposit Insurance Corporation) has notified member banks that fraudulent emails have gone out to the general public in the State of New Hampshire asking for personal information, including bank account information.

 Mascoma Bank wants to caution all of its customers to be careful in opening emails from unknown senders.
-If you receive an email from an address that looks like it may be from Mascoma Bank but asks for your personal information, do not respond and please call us at 888-MASCOMA (627-2662) and press option zero for a Personal Banker.
+If you receive an email from an address that looks like it may be from Mascoma Bank but asks for your personal information, do not respond and please call us at 888-MASCOMA (627-2662) and press option zero for a Relationship Banker.

 At Mascoma Bank, security is important to all of us.
 Part of security for our customers is providing them with the information and education about possible security threats.
 There are many different scams.
 We encourage our customers to ask questions of branch personnel and to immediately report suspicious activity.
 When a customer has knowledge of a scam, such as phishing, we want them to pass the information to their friends and family.